Superman (comic strip)

 Superman was a daily newspaper comic strip which began on January 16, 1939, and a separate Sunday strip was added on November 5, 1939.
 These strips ran continuously until May 1966.
 In 1941, the McClure Syndicate had placed the strip in hundreds of newspapers.
 At its peak, the strip, featuring Superman, was in over 300 daily newspapers and 90 Sunday papers, with a readership of over 20 million.
+A spin-off, Lois Lane, Girl Reporter, ran irregularly between 1943 and 1944.

 During the National Comics Publications v.
 Fawcett Publications court case, the District Court ruled that McClure Syndicate failed to place the copyright notice on some of the strips and thus those strips are in the public domain.

 Original storylines

 The daily strip was host to many storylines, unique from the regular Superman comic series.
 The early years consisted of Siegel-era Superman stories, many of which have yet to be republished.
 The strips contained the first appearance of a bald Lex Luthor, the first appearance of Mr. Mxyzptlk and of Superman's parents Jor-El and Lara.
 It also included the first instance in comics of Superman changing costume in a telephone booth.
-Other stories of note include Superman saving Santa Claus from the Nazis, World War II-era stories of Superman protecting the American home front and Clark Kent marrying Lois Lane.
+Other stories of note include Superman saving Santa Claus from the Nazis, World War II-era stories of Superman protecting the American home front, and Clark Kent marrying Lois Lane.
 The artwork includes runs by famed Superman artists Wayne Boring and Curt Swan.

-Mr. Mxyzptlk was first created to appear in the Superman #30 (September 1944) story, "The Mysterious Mr. Mxyztplk".
-But due to the publishing lag time, the daily strip team of writer Whitney Ellsworth and artist Wayne Boring saw what had been created for issue #30, and were able to use him first in the daily strip story “The Mischievous Mr. Mxyzptlk” published from February 21 to July 19, 1944.
-So Mr. Mxyzptlk was not created for, but first published in the Superman daily strip.
-And while published second, Mr. Mxyztplk was first created for Superman issue #30 and first written by Jerry Siegel and drawn and inked by Ira Yarborough.
+Mr. Mxyzptlk was not created for, but first published in the Superman daily strip.
+The character was first created to appear in the story "The Mysterious Mr. Mxyztplk" written by Jerry Siegel and drawn by Ira Yarborough.
+Due to the publishing lag time, the daily strip team of writer Whitney Ellsworth and artist Wayne Boring saw the character and were able to use him first in the daily strip story "The Mischievous Mr. Mxyzptlk" published from February 21 to July 19, 1944.
+"The Mysterious Mr. Mxyzptlk" was published the comic book Superman #30 in September 1944.

 Superman appeared in the newspapers again in 1978, with the newspaper strip The World's Greatest Superheroes, which was retitled in his name in 1982 and lasted until 1985.
 Between these two comic strip series, Superman appeared in almost 12,000 unique newspaper strips.